Secastilla Huesca Aragon

 My wife or I will almost always be working with the guests.
 Strong backs are a big plus.

-It is not a factory time-clock punching type of work.
+Nor is it a factory time-clock punching type of work.
 Things are flexible and go on a day-by-day basis.
 We may start at different times, work shifts of varied lengths, work early, work late, work short days, work long days, and we can`t always eat at the same time every day.
 But when we eat, we eat well.

 This also goes for folk under 22 years of age.
 We have had problems with very young guests.